Paheli (2005 film): Production

 In 2004, Palekar went to Shah Rukh Khan with a request for a hearing.
 After listening to the script, Khan asked Palekar if he could produce it as well as star in it.
 According to Khan, Paheli is a woman's liberation film that deals with the issues of marriage and asks whether a woman must stay with a man only due to marriage and not out of love.

+Kajol was the original choice for the role for the role of Lachchi, but she refused the role as she did not like it.
+Aishwarya Rai, Tabu and Sushmita Sen were also approached for the role, and all of them refused.

-Paheli was shot entirely in Rajasthan (Jhunjhunu district) over a period of 45 days.
+The film was shot entirely in Rajasthan (Jhunjhunu district) over a period of 45 days.
 A scene involving Bachchan and Khan in the desert was shot in Mumbai on a helipad.
 One of the scenes was filmed at the Hadi Rani Kund (often confused with Chand Baori) of Todaraisingh.

 Reception

 Critical reception

 Paheli was submitted as India's official entry to the 79th Academy Awards.

 Taran Adarsh from Bollywood Hungama gave it 4/5 stars and said: "On the whole, Paheli is one of the finest films produced in recent times.
 A film like this proves yet again that we don't need to seek inspiration from outsiders [read Hollywood], when Indian literature is rich enough to provide us with captivating stories."
 Raja Sen from Rediff.com called it "A breathtaking dream!", and said: "First things first, this is the best-looking Indian film in a very long time, and ranks up there with the finest ever.
 Palekar has crafted a delectable fairytale that is incredibly well-shot.
 Ravi K. Chandran's cinematography is spellbinding as he casts us into the fabulous sandscapes of Rajasthan with fluid harmony.
 Each frame of the film is picture-perfect, marinated in intoxicating colour.
 Watching Paheli is quite an experience, and it's from the very opening shot of the film that its sheer, magical palette overwhelms us."
 It was featured in The Ten Best Indian Films of 2005 list by Rediff.com, ranked third.